-Operational Stage: Property management fee (the "Management Fee") payable to the Management Company in an amount equal to 4.5% of the gross rental income from each property and, in the case of leases to new tenants, an initial leasing fee equal to the lesser of (i) the first month's rent under the applicable lease or (ii) the amounts charged by unaffiliated persons rendering comparable services in the same geographic area.
+Operational Stage: Property management fee (the "Management Fee") payable to the Management Company in an amount equal to 4.5% of the gross rental income from each property, approximately 2% to 3% of which is expected to be generated from direct tenant chargebacks, resulting in a net amount payable by each property of approximately 1.5% to 2.5%; and in the case of leases to new tenants, an initial leasing fee equal to the lesser of (i) the first month's rent under the applicable lease or (ii) the amounts charged by unaffiliated persons rendering comparable services in the same geographic area.
+A real estate brokerage commission of up to 3% of the sale price of properties sold by the Company will be payable to the Advisor.

 Also, a Listing Fee shall be payable to the Advisor generally equal to 10% of the amount by which the adjusted market value of the Company exceeds the adjusted amount of capital invested in the Company.

-Liquidation Stage: After all shareholders have received a return of their Invested Capital and an 8% per annum cumulative, noncompounded return on their Invested Capital from inception until the date of the property sale (the "Common Return"), then the Advisor is entitled to receive 10% of remaining amounts of Nonliquidating Net Sale Proceeds and Liquidating Distributions available for distribution and a real estate brokerage commission of up to 3% of the sale price of properties sold by the Company.
+Liquidation Stage: After all shareholders have received a return of their Invested Capital and an 8% per annum cumulative, noncompounded return on their Invested Capital from inception until the date of the property sale (the "Common Return"), then the Advisor is entitled to receive (a) a return of contributed capital in Liquidating Distributions, and (b) 10% of remaining amounts of Nonliquidating Net Sale Proceeds and Liquidating Distributions available for distribution.

-Also, a Performance Fee shall be payable to the Advisor upon termination of the Advisory Agreement, in differing amounts depending whether the Company's stock is listed or not.
 Payment of certain fees is subject to conditions and restrictions or to change under certain specified circumstances.
 The Advisor and other Affiliates also may receive reimbursement for out-of-pocket expenses that they incur on behalf of the Company, subject to certain expense limitations, and a subordinated incentive fee if Listing occurs.

+SHARE REDEMPTION:

-SHARE REDEMPTION: The Company may use proceeds received from sales of Shares pursuant to the Reinvestment Plan to redeem Shares at its sole discretion.
+The Company may use proceeds received from sales of Shares pursuant to the Reinvestment Plan to redeem Shares at its sole discretion.
 Shareholders will have no right to request that the Company redeem their Shares after Listing.

 DIVIDEND REINVESTMENT PLAN: The Company will establish the Reinvestment Plan pursuant to which shareholders who elect to participate may have their dividends from the Company automatically invested in Shares.
 Shareholders who participate in the Reinvestment Plan will be allocated their share of the Company's taxable income even though such shareholders will receive no cash distributions from the Company, which may result in tax liability for such participants even though they would receive no cash distributions with which to pay such tax liability.
 The Company may terminate the Reinvestment Plan for any reason at any time with ten days' prior notice to participants.
-See "Dividend Reinvestment Plan" and "Risk Factors --Federal Income Tax Risks."
+See "Dividend Reinvestment Plan" and "Risk Factors--Fed eral Income Tax Risks."

+DISTRIBUTION POLICY:

-DISTRIBUTION POLICY: As a REIT, the Company will be required to distribute to its shareholders at least 95% of its annual net taxable income.
+As a REIT, the Company will be required to distribute to its shareholders at least 95% of its annual net taxable income.
 Because the Company has not identified any probable acquisitions, there can be no assurances as to when the Company will begin to generate net taxable income and to make distributions.